walt008/teleport/docs/5.0/pages/enterprise/sso/ssh-gsuite.md

     edition of Teleport only supports [Github](../../admin-guide.md#github-oauth-20) as an SSO provider.

-<iframe width="712" height="400" src="https://www.youtube.com/embed/DG97l8WJ6oU?rel=0&modestbranding=1&widget_referrer=gravitational.com/teleport/docs" frameBorder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowFullScreen></iframe>

 ## Prerequisites:

 Before you get started you’ll need:

 - An Enterprise version of Teleport v4.1.4 or greater, downloaded from [https://dashboard.gravitational.com/](https://dashboard.gravitational.com/web/login).
-- Be a G Suite Super Admin.
+- Be a Google Workspace Super Admin.
 As Google Best Practices, we would recommend setting up a seperate super admin with 2FA vs using your user.
     - e.g. A dedicated account ben-ops@practice.io vs my daily ben@practice.io
 - Ability to create GCP Project.
     - This might require signing up to GCP, but for this project it won’t require using any paid services.
-It’s just a side effect of G Suite and GCP being closely related.
+It’s just a side effect of Google Workspace and GCP being closely related.
 - Have a [verified Domain](https://support.google.com/a/answer/60216?hl=en ).
-- Ability to Setup G Suite Groups
+- Ability to Setup Google Workspace Groups

-## Configure G Suite
+## Configure Google Workspace Credentials

 1. Obtain OAuth 2.0 credentials  [https://developers.google.com/identity/protocols/OpenIDConnect](https://developers.google.com/identity/protocols/OpenIDConnect)